iftekhar-infosec/ifteksec.github.io/blog/cyber-attacks-analysis/mobile-banking-scam/README.md

 -	Enable full-disk encryption if not already enabled by default (modern Android versions enable this by default).
 -	Avoid using rooted devices for banking: root access removes the OS-level sandboxing that provides baseline security isolation between apps.

-8.2 Financial Institution Mitigation
+## 8.2 Financial Institution Mitigation

-8.2.1 Behavioral & Device Analytics
+### 8.2.1 Behavioral & Device Analytics

 Banks and MFS providers should implement real-time behavioral analytics that extend beyond simple device fingerprinting to include:

-•	Detection of Accessibility Service being active on the device at the time of transaction — this is an accessible signal via the Android APIs when the banking app is in the foreground, and its presence during a transaction should trigger elevated scrutiny.
+- Detection of Accessibility Service being active on the device at the time of transaction: this is an accessible signal via the Android APIs when the banking app is in the foreground, and its presence during a transaction should trigger elevated scrutiny.
-•	Transaction velocity analysis — flagging multiple transaction attempts initiated within short windows following initial authentication.
+- Transaction velocity analysis: flagging multiple transaction attempts initiated within short windows following initial authentication.
-•	UI interaction pattern analysis — bot-driven Accessibility Service interactions exhibit different timing and navigation patterns than genuine human input; machine learning models can flag anomalous interaction signatures.
+- UI interaction pattern analysis: bot-driven Accessibility Service interactions exhibit different timing and navigation patterns than genuine human input; machine learning models can flag anomalous interaction signatures.
-•	Out-of-pattern transaction flagging — transfers to newly registered payees for large amounts, especially from accounts with no prior history of such transfers, should trigger mandatory human verification.
+- Out-of-pattern transaction flagging: transfers to newly registered payees for large amounts, especially from accounts with no prior history of such transfers, should trigger mandatory human verification.

-8.2.2 OTP Delivery Enhancement
+### 8.2.2 OTP Delivery Enhancement

-•	Implement time-limited OTPs with windows of 60 seconds or less, reducing the exploitation window for automated interception.
+- Implement time-limited OTPs with windows of 60 seconds or less, reducing the exploitation window for automated interception.
-•	Consider deploying authenticator app-based TOTP (Time-based One-Time Passwords via apps like Google Authenticator) as an alternative to SMS OTPs for high-value transactions, as these are significantly harder to intercept remotely.
+- Consider deploying authenticator app-based TOTP (Time-based One-Time Passwords via apps like Google Authenticator) as an alternative to SMS OTPs for high-value transactions, as these are significantly harder to intercept remotely.
-•	For transactions above a defined threshold (e.g., 5,000 BDT), implement a mandatory cooling-off delay of 60–120 seconds with a cancellation notification, giving victims time to detect and cancel fraudulent transactions before they complete.
+- For transactions above a defined threshold (e.g., 5,000 BDT), implement a mandatory cooling-off delay of 60–120 seconds with a cancellation notification, giving victims time to detect and cancel fraudulent transactions before they complete.
-•	Implement OTP binding to the transaction details — the OTP message should explicitly state the recipient number and amount ('Your OTP to send 10,000 BDT to 01XXXXXXXXX is 847291').
+- Implement OTP binding to the transaction details: the OTP message should explicitly state the recipient number and amount ('Your OTP to send 10,000 BDT to 01XXXXXXXXX is 847291').
 This forces the victim to consciously see the transaction details, making unauthorized transactions detectable even when the OTP message appears.

-8.2.3 Customer Education
+### 8.2.3 Customer Education

-•	Prominent in-app warnings — banking apps should display a persistent alert if Accessibility Services are detected as active on the device.
+- Prominent in-app warnings: banking apps should display a persistent alert if Accessibility Services are detected as active on the device.
-•	Mandatory onboarding security education — new account registration should include a security briefing that covers sideloading risks and permission abuse.
+- Mandatory onboarding security education: new account registration should include a security briefing that covers sideloading risks and permission abuse.
-•	Proactive SMS campaigns educating existing customers about the specific threat and the physical OTP isolation solution.
+- Proactive SMS campaigns educating existing customers about the specific threat and the physical OTP isolation solution.

-8.3 Regulatory & Government Mitigation
+## 8.3 Regulatory & Government Mitigation

-•	Bangladesh Telecommunication Regulatory Commission (BTRC) and Bangladesh Financial Intelligence Unit (BFIU) should establish a coordinated rapid response mechanism for reporting and taking down malware distribution infrastructure, including fraudulent Facebook advertisements.
+- Bangladesh Telecommunication Regulatory Commission (BTRC) and Bangladesh Financial Intelligence Unit (BFIU) should establish a coordinated rapid response mechanism for reporting and taking down malware distribution infrastructure, including fraudulent Facebook advertisements.
-•	Mandate that all licensed MFS operators and scheduled banks implement minimum security standards for their mobile applications, including Accessibility Service detection, screenshot prevention (FLAG_SECURE), and transaction behavioral analytics.
+- Mandate that all licensed MFS operators and scheduled banks implement minimum security standards for their mobile applications, including Accessibility Service detection, screenshot prevention (`FLAG_SECURE`), and transaction behavioral analytics.
-•	Establish a national cybercrime reporting portal with a simplified interface accessible to non-technical users, with guaranteed response SLAs.
+- Establish a national cybercrime reporting portal with a simplified interface accessible to non-technical users, with guaranteed response SLAs.
-•	Require social media platforms operating in Bangladesh to implement enhanced verification for financial application advertisements and provide automated mechanisms for reporting suspected malware distribution campaigns.
+- Require social media platforms operating in Bangladesh to implement enhanced verification for financial application advertisements and provide automated mechanisms for reporting suspected malware distribution campaigns.
-•	Expand the national curriculum for digital literacy programs to include practical cybersecurity education — specifically covering permission awareness, sideloading risks, and safe banking practices.
+- Expand the national curriculum for digital literacy programs to include practical cybersecurity education: specifically covering permission awareness, sideloading risks, and safe banking practices.

 ## 9. Prioritized Recommendations